• Free shipping on all orders

 2. Get Them Some Company

 Contrary to popular thought, guinea pigs are social creatures that enjoy spending time with their owners and other guinea pigs.
-Adopting another guinea pig is an excellent way to keep your current one happy and boredom-free.
+Adopting another guinea pig is an excellent way to keep your current one stress-free.

 A clean, comfortable, and conducive living space is imperative to your rodent’s happiness.
 Remember, the cage is where your furry friend eats, sleeps, plays, and goes to the bathroom.
-And It’s your job to keep it as comfortable as possible.
+And it’s your job to keep their home as comfortable as possible.

 • Create a cozy sleeping area with bath mats or fleece liners

-• Put a water bowl or dispenser in the cage (multiple if necessary)
+• Place a water bowl or dispenser in the cage (multiple if necessary)

 • Have one food bowl for dry pellets and another one for vegetables